cindyli/qi-dashboard-frontend-demo/README.md

 ## The Demos

-The demos in `/demos` assumes a single-file distribution has been built and use it in their markup; the demos are intended to guide those implementing the QI panels into their own site.
+The demos `index-singleFile.html` and `index-noJquery.html` in `/demos` assumes a single-file distribution has been built and use it in their markup; these demos are intended to guide those implementing the QI panels into their own site.